aggresss/spec/IETF/draft-ietf-rmcat-gcc-02_en-US.md

 This section describes an adaptive filter that continuously updates estimates of network parameters based on the timing of the received groups of packets.

 We define the inter-arrival time, `t(i) - t(i-1)`, as the difference in arrival time of two groups of packets.
-Correspondingly, the inter- departure time, `T(i) - T(i-1)`, is defined as the difference in departure-time of two groups of packets.
+Correspondingly, the inter-departure time, `T(i) - T(i-1)`, is defined as the difference in departure-time of two groups of packets.
 Finally, the inter-group delay variation, `d(i)`, is defined as the difference between the inter-arrival time and the inter-departure time.
 Or interpreted differently, as the difference between the delay of group `i` and group `i-1`.

 ```
      d(i) = t(i) - t(i-1) - (T(i) - T(i-1))